IEC - Health Insurance

 In addition, because you are not in your home country anymore, you need an ‘already travelling’ policy.

-When I arrive in Canada I am eligible for provincial health care; can I cancel my IEC health insurance?
+When I arrive in Canada I am eligible for provincial health care; can I then cancel my IEC health insurance?

-Can I still have IEC health insurance and provincial health insurance at the same time?
+If I cannot cancel; can I still have IEC health insurance and provincial health insurance at the same time?

 Most importantly, provincial health care does not cover repatriation.
 If you suffer a serious illness, injury, or worst case death, your family would be responsible for covering the costs to bring you home.
 That can run into thousands of dollars.
 It’s not something you’d want to burden your loved ones with just to save a few hundred dollars a year on proper travel insurance.